 On June 23, 2011, USA Network debuted a law drama called Suits, originally named A Legal Mind.
 Aaron Korsh, a former sitcom writer, created a show about a college dropout named Mike Ross (Patrick J. Adams) who passed the bar exam but didn’t have a law degree.
 He stumbled into an interview with Pearson Specter Litt partner Harvey Specter (Gabriel Macht) who, despite knowing Ross’s secret, hired him as an associate, based on his ability to memorize law facts, and also wanting to give him a second chance at life.

-Over the course of seven seasons, Suits has transformed into “a relationship show disguised as a legal drama,” focusing on the bromance between Mike and Harvey.
-Soon-to-be royal Meghan Markle plays Mike’s fiancée and co-worker, Rachel Zane.
-The long-running show has not only been one of USA’s top-rated shows but also one of cable’s highest-rated programs—so much so that the network has already renewed it for an eighth season.
+Over the course of nine seasons, Suits transformed into “a relationship show disguised as a legal drama,” and focused on the bromance between Mike and Harvey.
+Future Duchess Meghan Markle played Rachel Zane, Mike’s fiancée/co-worker.
+The long-running show was not only one of USA’s top-rated shows, but also one of cable’s highest-rated programs.

 Before becoming a TV writer and showrunner, Aaron Korsh worked on Wall Street as an investment banker, which was the original profession for Suits’s characters.
-“I worked for a guy named Harvey, I had a good memory, and I had a dalliance with marijuana,” Korsh told Collider.
+“I worked for a guy named Harvey, I had a good memory, and I had a dalliance with marijuana,” Korsh told Collider of the show’s links to real-life.
 He quit Wall Street, moved to L.A., and became a writers’ assistant.
 “I wrote a spec piece that I originally intended to be a half-hour Entourage-type [show] based on my experiences working on Wall Street, but as I wrote it, I started realizing it wants to be an hour-long show,” he told The Hollywood Reporter.

-As a first-time showrunner, Korsh felt inexperienced—which only helped develop the show's characters.
+As a first-time showrunner, Korsh felt inexperienced—which ended up helping him better develop his characters.
 “I think it was the first day on set, shooting the pilot, and inside I was like, ‘What am I doing here?
 I’m a fraud,’ which is the basis of Mike being a fraud.”